 At Progressive Rehab & Strength we not only aim to help athletes recover from injury and return to training and competing using the most up-to-date evidence-based strategies for long-term injury risk reduction, but we also aim to help clinical rehab students and professionals integrate this into their practice.

 As more and more research is put out about the benefits of active treatment approaches and progressive overload versus the traditional pain management techniques taught in our education systems, we’re seeing the younger generations of clinicians integrate resistance/strength training, barbell lifts, and progressive overload into treatments across the entire lifespan and with almost every diagnosis.
+You can also read our free guide to healthy barbell training here.

 In 2019 we began our online education system to help emerging clinicians enter the physical therapy workforce with tools they weren’t taught in school.
 Our goal is to help the growth of a new generation of forward thinking clinicians and change the traditional image of physical therapy.